The Brandenburg Gospel Lectionary

 The facsimile edition is under the high patronage of His Excellency, the retired Cathedral Dean Bishop Prof. Dr. Dr. h.c. mult.
 Wolfgang Huber.

-The facsimile edition will be published in the spring 2021.
+The facsimile edition will be published in the early summer 2021.

 Enjoy Viewing a Few Sample Pages: